6 Financially Smart Ways to Start 2025

 Make Sure You’re on Track with Your Goals

-Be sure to check whether you’re still tracking toward your goals, such as saving and investing for a comfortable retirement.
+Check whether you’re still tracking toward your goals, such as saving and investing for a comfortable retirement.
 If recent changes in the market or other factors have temporarily thrown you off course, work with your Financial Advisor to figure out how you can get back on the right path.

 Or, if you’re still on track with your goals, talk with your Financial Advisor about new goals you want to work toward.
 For example, in 2023, were you able to boost your contributions to a workplace retirement plan or individual retirement account?
 In 2024, can you contribute even more to these or other accounts?
 Your Morgan Stanley Financial Advisor can help you look holistically at the year ahead and assess your progress towards your goals.